 CAMP USA Photon Lock

-The CAMP USA Photon Lock has been around for a long time, but has been newly updated for 2020.
-This nifty locker has an offset-D shape, making it ideal for building anchors on multi-pitch climbs, or using on the end of a personal anchor system, and is also versatile enough to be used for belaying.
+The CAMP USA Photon Lock has been around for a long time, but has recently been upgraded.
+This locker has an offset-D shape, making it ideal for building anchors on multi-pitch climbs, or using on the end of a personal anchor system, and is also versatile enough to be used for belaying.
 Its hot-forged, I-beam construction helps it cut down on the weight, and indeed this is one of the lightest lockers you can buy, without sacrificing size in order to accomplish this.
-It also has a screwgate that is quick and easy to open and close with only a couple of revolutions, and now has a visual indicator icon printed on the gate bar so you can more easily see whether the gate is fully closed or not.
+It also has a screw gate that is quick and easy to open and close with only a couple of revolutions, and now has a visual indicator icon printed on the gate bar so you can more easily see whether the gate is fully closed or not.

-There are few downsides to this very affordable locker, but the biggest is inherent in the offset-D shape — it's simply not as versatile for rappelling as an HMS/pear shaped locker is.
+There are few downsides to this very affordable locker, but the biggest is inherent in the offset-D shape — it's simply not as versatile for rappelling as an HMS/pear shaped locker.
 It also has slightly less gate clearance than larger lockers, although we didn't struggle to add clove hitches or clip it into anchor points when we needed to.
-Finally, the gate spring squeeks a bit when opening and closing the gate, but this is more of an annoyance than a safety or quality concern.
-Everyone who used this locker commented on how light it is for a full-sized locker; no need to sacrifice size and versatility in order to shed weight on the harness.
-This is it's principal advantage, but the other would be its super low cost, making it a shoe-in for our Best Bang for the Buck award, and the first locker we recommend buying if you are on a tight budget.
+Finally, the gate spring squeaks a bit when opening and closing the gate, but this is more of an annoyance than a safety or quality concern.
+Everyone who used this locker commented on how light it is for a full-sized locker; there is no need to sacrifice size and versatility in order to shed weight on the harness.
+This is its principal advantage, but the other would be its super low cost, making it the first locker we recommend buying if you are on a tight budget and don’t want to make many compromises.

 Read Review: CAMP USA Photon Lock